 In our request for the original applications and the formal agreements, firms used an economic development exception in Texas public records laws to formally challenge our request in 45 out of the 164 total contracts.
-In our statistical analysis we show that the firms that were most likely to challenge our requests were firms that had privately amended their grant contracts.
+In our statistical analysis we show that the firms that were most likely to challenge our requests were firms that amended their contracts in methods that are consistent with lowering standards to avoid formal non-compliance with the program.

 Our select case studies illustrate the various types of amendments, but the most common amendment lessens the burdens for job creation through changing the number of jobs required, allowing firms to include employees not originally part of the agreement, or lengthening the amount of time companies have to create promised jobs.

 We believe this paper has two important implications for economic development.
 First, numerous amended contracts suggest the ineffectiveness of formal clawback mechanisms if they are not coupled with strong transparency provisions.
 Allowing companies to renegotiate contracts outside of the public eye violates the very sprit of adding performance requirements and performance provisions.
-This is an important public policy point that we cannot stress enough.
-The state of Texas, and as we note earlier, other states, have been willing to amend contracts with firms.
-These amendments, in almost all cases, lower requirements for firms, often in the context of job creation.
-Although states vary in their transparency of their economic development programs, we believe documenting the willing of a state, often one day before a company would be seen as breaking a contract, to renegotiate is an important finding.
+Second, we provide evidence consistent with firms using exceptions to public records requests to hide non-compliance with economic development agreements.
+In short, the firms that are hiding their contracts seem to be doing so for serious reasons.